Heath1979/Truthy-Falsey/README.md

 ### **2. Scope**

-The Truthy/Falsey site must be available on a wide range of devices in order to support user activity.
+The Truthy or Falsey site must be available on a wide range of devices in order to support user activity.
 The main target audience is young children but adults should also be able to use in case the target audience needs early direction.
 Once initial direction has been demonstrated then it is expected that returning users should be able to navigate with ease.
 - The site is to contain quizzes that supplement educational requirements.
 - Text must be clear and legible on any sized device and adhere to accessibility guidelines.
 - A guide to how to use the site will be available in the About section.